The Iowa Caucus: What Does the Race Look Like?

 Yash Yardi

 I am the Opinions Section Editor on the Acronym!
-I am currently in 1505 B wing and was in 1504 last year.
+I am currently in 1504 A wing.
 I have several hobbies in STEM including coding, VEX robotics, and writing for an AI Newsletter.
-However, the Acronym is one of my favorite clubs at IMSA for its fantastic working environment, prominence, and learning opportunities!
+The Acronym is one of my favorite clubs at IMSA for its fantastic working environment, prominence, and learning opportunities!

 Be the first to comment on "The Iowa Caucus: What Does the Race Look Like?"